2022 Calendar of Events

 For Students: SC Aquarium: Teen Science Cafe Join wildlife photographer, Vance Solseth, as he shows you how to upgrade your Instagram and Snapchat images with easy tips on lighting, perspective and animal behavior.

 For Students: SCDNR Shark Research!
 SCDNR fisheries biologist, Bryan Frazier, will introduce you to the sharks commonly found in our estuaries and along our coast.
-He will give an overview of current population trends, ecological roles, as well as highlights from recent SCDNR research studies.
-Each program will last about 45-60 minutes with live chat options for an interactive participant experience.

 For Students: Midlands Technical College: STEM Week Industry Leaders Panel, Panel discussion with a group of STEM industry leaders about the impacts of COVID 19 on STEM industries and their resiliency, why they chose their path in STEM, challenges they faced, the benefits of STEM education